Takashiidobe/notes/src/books/game-programming-patterns/flyweight.md

 };
 ```

-Because this has nothing that\'s coupled to the location of the tile,
+Because this has nothing that's coupled to the location of the tile,
-let\'s just generate one tile of each type and maintain pointers to it
+let's just generate one tile of each type and maintain pointers to it
 in the world instance.

 ```cpp